-In New Hampshire, students have the option to take the HiSET exam online.
-The GED test is not available in New Hampshire.
+In New Hampshire, students have the option to take the GED exam online.

-To be eligible for taking the HiSET® exam online, however, the students must first attain sufficient scores on the HiSET Official Practice Test.
+New Hampshire also uses the HiSET® exam for HSE (high school equivalency) testing purposes.
+To be eligible for taking the GED® exam online, students must first attain sufficient scores on the GED Ready® practice test.

-The HiSET, like the GED® exam, is a challenging assessment, and proper preparation is definitely required.
+The GED exam is a challenging assessment, and proper preparation is definitely required.

-Students that take the HiSET exam at one of New Hamshire’s testing centers pay $25 per subject test or $125 in total.
-You can learn about HiSET qualification requirements in New Hampshire in this post.
+You can learn about GED qualification requirements in New Hampshire in this post.

-Onsego’s comprehensive program offers you a great opportunity to take on the HiSET challenge fast and efficiently.
-The course includes short, bite-sized lessons that address one HiSET topic at a time.
+Onsego’s comprehensive program offers you a great opportunity to take on the GED challenge fast and efficiently.
+The course includes short, bite-sized lessons that address one GED topic at a time.
 You can watch these short, engaging lessons anywhere and anytime you have a few minutes free.

-The course covers all HiSET content, and it will also teach you a few very effective strategies to find correct answers to complicated HiSET questions.
+The course covers all GED content, and it will also teach you a few very effective strategies to find correct answers to complicated GED questions.
 The course is great for any student-no matter their age or preparation level.

-Additionally, Onsego’s lessons and practice tests will indicate which HiSET subject matter you already command and which HiSET fields require your attention most to attain good scores.
-Knowing what subjects you should center on makes your studying more time-efficient as you don’t need to waste your time on things you already command.
+Additionally, Onsego’s lessons and practice tests will indicate which GED subject matter you already command and which fields require your attention most to attain good scores.
+Knowing what subjects you should focus on makes your studying more time-efficient as you don’t need to waste your time on things you already command.

-The five separate HiSET subtests can be taken one at a time and in any order you prefer.
-The sub-exams cover the academic subject fields of Social Studies, Language Arts Reading, Language Arts Writing, Mathematics, and Science.
+The four GED separate subtests can be taken one at a time and in any order you prefer.

-You may also sign up for a good and well-structured online HiSET prep course like the accredited Onsego course.
-The contents of the HiSET and GED exams are quite similar, so you may very well benefit from this option.
+You may also sign up for a good and well-structured online GED prep course like the accredited Onsego course.
+The contents of the HiSET and GED exams are quite similar, so you may very well benefit from Onsego’s prep course.
 Online studying allows you to learn where and when you want.
-No matter how you prefer to study, becoming all geared up for the New Hampshire HiSET tests is a MUST.
+No matter how you prefer to study, becoming all geared up for the New Hampshire GED test is a MUST.

 It’s About YOUR Future

 Holders of a secondary education degree (high school or equivalent diploma) generally make some $9,600 more per year than people who do not.
-The HiSET, like the GED, is a very challenging exam, and becoming fully prepared is absolutely needed.
-As said earlier, all over New Hampshire, you can find numerous locations that offer HiSET prep classes, and there are some pretty good courses on the internet as well.
+As said before, the GED is a very challenging exam, and becoming fully prepared is absolutely needed.
+As said earlier, all over New Hampshire, you can find numerous locations that offer prep classes, and there are some pretty good courses on the Internet as well.

 Regardless of whether you dropped out recently or that you quit high school many years ago, getting your high school equivalency credential will get you far better employment options, and the degree is also your ticket to a college education.